KonradKaralus/rs_isl/README.md

 ISLs can be used in a variety of scenarios such as image processing, fluid simulation and the calculation of PDEs.
 For more information see [Wikipedia](https://wikipedia.org/wiki/Iterative_Stencil_Loops).

+## Output

+rs_isl writes [.vtk](https://vtk.org/) output files to a specified path.
+Their contents may be defined by the user.

+To create those files rs_isl uses the [vtkio](https://github.com/elrnv/vtkio) crate.

 ## Example

 This animation was created with [Paraview](https://www.paraview.org/) from the data created by the example [two_waves](examples/two_waves.rs).